DcDudley17/MachineLearning/README.md

   Here is an image of what the map looks like after using clustering to determine main central locations of the pickup spots
   ![image](https://github.com/user-attachments/assets/f54dcc43-9b8f-4e51-9b6c-31c368d5d5c3)

+  By using kmeans, we create a cluster of points which are based on their similar which in this case is how close together they are.
+This then creates sections as shown in the image above that clearly display the border between different clusters of taxi pickup locations.
+This is a great tool to determine where a taxi garage or hub should be located based on where the most amount of people get picked up and dropped off during the day.
+You could break down the time range to be during specific ours to get a better idea of where you want taxis to be located at during specific times during the day.
+Overall this is a great visual tool to understand where the largest amount of people in need of taxis are in New York City.

 Homework 6 -
 We are trying to determine what features are most important when classifying what type of credit the given individual has, and then use a random forrest classifier to try and classify the test data based on those parameters.
 We had to clean the data in order to only have the specific variables we needed.